felipead/cassandra-logger/README.md

         gradle jar

-2. Copy the jar from `build/libs` (or your download folder) and put it inside Cassandra's triggers folder:
+2. Copy the jar from `build/libs` (or your downloads folder) and put it inside Cassandra's triggers folder:

         cp build/libs/cassandra-logger.jar {CASSANDRA_HOME}/conf/triggers